-During 2020-21, a desktop valuation was performed to ensure any material changes in value were recognised.
+A desktop valuation was performed, effective as at 30 June 2022, to ensure any material changes in value were recognised.
 Asset Advance Valuers provided appropriate indices derived from data on land sales in the respective areas during the previous year as well as data from other Far North Queensland regions with similarity to the Torres Strait LGA area.
 Based on the analysis of the indices, the valuer recommended a nil change to fair value.